Chapter 3 REQUIREMENTS AND PROCEDURE FOR ADMISSION TO DOCTORAL STUDIES

 § 23 Publishing a doctoral thesis

-(1) Doctoral theses shall be published in print and electronically in the digital collection of the library unless otherwise laid down in the Regulations.
+(1) Unless otherwise laid down in the Regulations, doctoral theses shall be published electronically in the digital collection of the library and in print by agreement of the head of the department. [entry into force 22.02.2023]

 (2) An author’s contract shall be concluded between the author of a doctoral thesis and the university for use of the doctoral thesis (hereinafter referred to as “author’s contract”).
-By an author’s contract the author grants the university the right to publish the doctoral thesis.
-The text of an author’s contract is available on the website of the digital collection of the library.
+By an author’s contract the author grants the university the right to publish the doctoral thesis electronically and to print the doctoral thesis at the request of the author if this has been agreed with the head of the department.
+The text of an author’s contract is available on the website of the digital collection of the library. [entry into force 22.02.2023]

 (3) Access to a doctoral thesis may be restricted if, according to the terms and conditions of a contract concerning the doctoral thesis topic, the doctoral thesis contains a state secret, trade secret or any other classified information.
 The dean decides on restricting access to the doctoral thesis on the basis of a reasoned request of the author of the doctoral thesis.
 If a doctoral thesis contains a state secret, the person arranging personal data and state secret protection shall be involved in the decision-making process.

-(4) The library shall archive the doctoral thesis permanently.
-A doctoral thesis with restricted access (except doctoral theses containing a state secret classified as secret or top secret) shall be supplied with a notation “For internal use only”, the doctoral thesis shall be preserved in the closed storage facility of the library intended for such purpose and the provisions of the Procedure for Classification of Information as Internal shall apply to it.
-Doctoral theses containing a state secret classified as secret or top secret shall not be preserved at the university.
+(4) The library shall preserve the doctoral thesis permanently.
+A doctoral thesis with restricted access (except doctoral theses containing a state secret classified as secret or top secret) shall be supplied with a notation “For internal use only”.
+If a doctoral thesis with restricted access is published also in print, the thesis shall be preserved in the closed storage facility of the library intended for such purpose and is subject to the provisions of the Procedure for Classification of Information as Internal.
+Doctoral theses containing a state secret classified as secret or top secret shall not be preserved at the university. [entry into force 22.02.2023]

-(6) The library shall publish the electronic version of a doctoral thesis in the digital collection of the library after receipt of the documents listed in subsection (5) and editing of the manuscript of the doctoral thesis, enter the required metadata and send the author’s contract to the doctoral candidate for signing.
+(6) After receipt of the documents listed in subsection (5) and editing of the manuscript of the doctoral thesis, the Press House shall send the author’s contract form to the doctoral student for signing, publish the electronic version of the doctoral thesis in the digital collection of the library and enter the required metadata.
 In the case of a doctoral thesis with restricted access, only the abstract of the doctoral thesis is published electronically.
-A doctoral thesis containing a state secret classified as secret or top secret shall not be submitted to the library and the doctoral thesis shall be returned to the author after the defence.
-The printed version is submitted to the library after the defence of the doctoral thesis.
-The printed version of a doctoral thesis shall be publicly available in the library at least in triplicate unless otherwise laid down in the Regulations.
+A doctoral thesis containing a state secret classified as secret or top secret shall not be submitted to the library.
+If a doctoral thesis is printed, the Press House shall submit three copies to the library of Tallinn University of Technology and four copies to the National Library of Estonia on the basis provided for in the Legal Deposit Copy Act. [entry into force 22.02.2023]

 (7) In order to publish information related to the defence of a doctoral thesis on the university’s websites, the doctoral candidate shall submit to the Research Administration Office a popular science summary (the maximum of 3000 characters) of the doctoral thesis (in the form of research news) in plain language in Estonian, which can be replaced by a 3-minute science video.
 The Research Administration Office shall arrange communication of information on the defence of the doctoral thesis on the university’s website with reference to the doctoral thesis or, in case of a doctoral thesis with restricted access, to its abstract.
 If a doctoral thesis contains a state secret, the person arranging personal data and state secret protection shall decide upon publication of the information related to the defence of the particular doctoral thesis on a case-by-case basis.